-- 60. Audit and map the location, condition and longevity of existing services infrastructure and highlight future upgrades of engineering infrastructure, prioritising water/sewer connections at key sites.
-(MEDIUM Priority) - 61.
-In response to auditing existing services infrastructure, upgrade services according to priority and as capital works funding becomes available.
-(MEDIUM to LOW Priority) - 62.
+- 60. Audit and map the location, condition and longevity of existing services infrastructure and highlight future upgrades of engineering infrastructure, prioritising water/sewer connections at key sites. - In response to auditing existing services infrastructure, upgrade services according to priority and as capital works funding becomes available. - 62.
 Upgrade the provision of services infrastructure in Botanic Park as required in order to operate as a major event venue.
-(MEDIUM to LOW Priority)